pixel-point/kube-forwarder/README.md

 **Alias** - alternative name of the resource that will be displayed on the homepage(optional)

+**Port Forwarding**

+- **Local Address** - Local address to listen on.
+Putting each service on its own address avoids sharing/collisions between services on cookies and port number.
+Specify a loopback address like `127.0.x.x` or add entries to your hosts file like `127.0.1.1 dashboard.production.kbf` and put the assigned name in this column.
+If blank, `localhost` / `127.0.0.1` will be used.
-**Port Forwarding** - Fill two fields.
-Local port - port from your local machine where the resource will be forwarded.
-Resource port - port of the resource from the Kubernetes cluster
+- **Local port** - port from your local machine where the resource will be forwarded.
+Note that ports <= 1024 are restricted to user `root`
+- **Resource port** - port of the resource from the Kubernetes cluster

 <a target="_blank" href="https://user-images.githubusercontent.com/2697570/60754738-e207cd00-9fe5-11e9-95b3-8f4704ca3dce.png"><img width="320" alt="Port Forwarding Form" src="https://user-images.githubusercontent.com/2697570/60754738-e207cd00-9fe5-11e9-95b3-8f4704ca3dce.png"></a>